SWENG-2021/VOTN-Facial-Recognition/GettingStarted.md

 ## Getting Started Guide

-Step by step guide to make sure you can use our system on your on server.
+Step by step guide to make sure you can use our system on your server.

 ## Prerequisites